 Cormac Donnelly’s video essay I Am Sitting in a Room, Listening to Mank examines the innovative use of sound recording and mixing in David Fincher’s Mank (2020).
 Whilst Mank received a limited theatrical release, the film is most widely available via the Netflix streaming platform.
 The essay takes as a starting point the rerecording and spatialisation of the soundtrack, with a focus on the home viewing experience.
 Donnelly argues that the re-recording process used on Mank’s soundtrack could potentially suggest a method by which films released into the domestic market could retain the reverberant sonic signature of cinematic exhibition.
 The published screenwork draws upon interviews with Fincher and his collaborators, as well as the work of experimental composer, Alvin Lucier in order to better understand the experience of listening to Mank in our own rooms.

-Screenworks is a rolling publication.
-Each volume runs from Sept to August.
-We are now accepting submissions for Volumes 13.1.
+This volume of Screenworks is a rolling publication.
+Each rolling volume runs from September to July, with the editorial team taking a well-deserved break in August.
 To submit work please read our Submissions Guidelines and use our Online Submission Form.
-If you are interested in submitting your practice and want further advice, then please contact us on [email protected] with “Submissions” in the subject line.
+If you are interested in submitting your practice and want further advice, then please contact us on admin@screenworks.org.uk with “Submissions” in the subject line.

 Format: Narrative Film